Computer model locks in Bengals vs. Steelers picks, score prediction, SGP for NFL Week 11

 Division rivals face off in Week 11 of the 2025 NFL season as the Cincinnati Bengals visit the Pittsburgh Steelers in a key AFC North clash.
 The Bengals are 3-6 coming out of their bye week and have their season on the line, while the Steelers are trying to bounce back from a humbling defeat in Week 10 against the Chargers.
 Cincinnati saw Joe Burrow return to practice this week, and the team has 21 days to activate him from IR.
 If the Bengals can upset the Steelers, they'll be back in the thick of the AFC playoff picture with their star quarterback set to return.
 The Steelers would like to avoid going to .500 and are hoping to get some revenge after losing to Cincinnati 33-31 earlier this season.

 Kickoff from Acrisure Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Steelers are 5.5-point favorites in the latest Steelers vs. Bengals odds at SportsLine, and the over/under for total points scored is 49.5.
+The Steelers are 5.5-point favorites in the latest Steelers vs. Bengals odds at SportsLine, and the over/under for total points scored is 48.5.
+Pittsburgh is a -245 money line favorite (risk $245 to win $100), while Cincinnati is a +199 underdog.
 Before making any Bengals vs. Steelers picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Bengals vs. Steelers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: